Hadrien-Cornier/latent-occupancy-lab/plan.md

 3. **Models** (ladder of unsupervised methods; all output count posteriors)
 4. **Evaluation** (exposure-first metrics + ablations + stress sweeps)
 5. **Notebooks** only orchestrate; no core logic inside notebooks

-This matches the modular “lab” architecture and model ladder from Plan A, the exposure-first focus from Plan B, and the dependency-driven build spine from Plan C.

 ### 4.1 Suggested repo layout